-Can be grown from seed (sow indoors 8 to 10 weeks before date of last expected frost), but starting from nursery-grown plants is much easier.
+Can be grown from seed (sow indoors 8–10 weeks before the date of the last expected frost), but starting from nursery-grown plants is much easier.

-To produce a crop, eggplant needs 2 to 3 months of warm days and nights (night temperatures no lower than 65– F/18– C).
+To produce a crop, eggplant needs 2–3 months of warm days and nights (night temperatures no lower than 65°F/18°C).
 Set plants out in spring when frost danger is past and soil is warm.
 Space 3 ft. apart in loose, fertile soil.
 Feed once every 6 weeks; control weeds.

 A second crop for late summer and fall harvest can be grown in warmest climates.

-Flea beetles can be a problem on young plants; grow under row covers until big enough to tolerate leaf damage.
+Flea beetles can be a problem on young plants; grow under row covers until they are big enough to tolerate leaf damage.
 Control aphids and whiteflies.